endodoug/endodoug.github.io/_posts/2016-03-07-bitfountain-tips.md

 ## Do the Challenges - Watch the Solutions

 Eliot gives you a challenge at the end of each section, don’t skip them or cheat.
 Make yourself think through the problem and come up with a solution.
-More importantly watch the Challenge Solutions, in my opinion, some of the best lessons are found here.
+More importantly, watch the Challenge Solutions.
+In my opinion, some of the best lessons are found here.
 You’ll see a few real world - type situations covered and possibly think of ways it relates to something you want to work on.